felleslosninger/idporten-actuator-starter/README.md

 * /info
 * /version

-Upcoming:
+ID-porten default configuration for:

-* /health (default implementation for now)
+* /health

 ## Requirements

 To build the application you need:

-* JDK 1.8 (to support application with older Java versions)
+* JDK 17 (to support application with older Java versions)
 * Maven

 ## Configuration